Duane Buck

 Duane Edward Buck (born July 5, 1963) is an African-American man formerly on death row following his conviction for the shooting deaths of his ex-girlfriend Debra Gardner and her friend Kenneth Butler.
 He also wounded his sister, who was also at Gardner's home.

+His sentence was commuted from death to life in prison after the Supreme Court case Buck v.
+Davis.

 Trial

 Buck was tried for the 1995 shooting deaths of his ex-girlfriend, Debra Gardner, and her friend Kenneth Butler.
 At trial, psychologist Walter Quijano was a defense witness.
 At one point during his testimony, Quijano said that black people were statistically more likely to commit violence.

-At the sentencing hearing, the prosecutor used the psychologist's statements to argue that risk of future violence.
+At the sentencing hearing, the prosecutor used the psychologist's statements to argue that Buck posed a risk of future violence.
 "You heard from Dr. Quijano, who had a lot of experience in the Texas Department of Corrections, who told you that there was a probability that the man would commit future acts of violence."
 (In Texas, the jury must first unanimously agree that the defendant poses a "continuing threat to society" in order for a death sentence to be imposed.)